belfortlabs/hello-fpga/README.md

 cargo run --release --package example --bin weighted-sum --features fpga
 ```

 You should see the result of the weighted-sum complete much faster with the FPGA feature!
-In case you run into any issues, please open an issue in this repo.

 ### Other demos